Pixelus/DevChallenges/README.md

 * **404 Not Found**

     Create a 404 not found page following the [design](https://www.figma.com/file/QeKWLNhB13zDjJzqR22TKE/404-page-challenge?node-id=1%3A4).
 The page should be responsive.
+The challenge test basic CSS and HTML skills.

         User story: I can see a page following the given design